augustoaf/handle-files/README.md

 - How to apply **thread-safe solutions** (such as Java synchronization) to prevent conflicts within a single JVM.
 - How to use a **distributed lock** (e.g., with Redis) to coordinate file access across multiple instances or nodes.

+## Important

+In the writeLineWithoutLock method, the race condition may manifest as both inconsistent file output (potentially corrupted lines or incorrect line counts) and likely an incorrect final value for the shared counter.
+This inconsistency confirms that multiple threads are competing for and corrupting a shared resource.
+Note: may be hard to simulate IO write race condition, but the counter will likely be affected more easily.

+Conversely, the writeLineWithThreadSafe and writeLineWithDistributedLock methods, which uses a mechanism lock, guarantees that the counter will reach the exact number of lines processed and that the output file will be consistently written without corruption.
+The lock ensures that the IO operations are performed atomically.

+It's important to note that even with the lock, there is no guaranteed processing order for the lines from input1.txt.
+Since threads 1A and 1B share the same ReadAndWrite instance, they will compete for input, leading to a non-deterministic order of lines being written to the output file.
+The lock only guarantees the integrity of the writes, not their sequencing.

 ## Features

 - Reads from multiple input files using separate threads.